cybrneon/xenon256/README.md

 # xenon256
-An open-source pixelated typeface family.
+An open-source pixel sans serif and grotesk typeface family.